barbalet/apesdk/maccatalyst/PLAN.md

 ## Immediate Next Steps

 1. Add manual or stronger UI automation validation for visible scroll/magnify/rotate behavior.
-2. Define signing/team expectations for Mac Catalyst, or continue using `CODE_SIGNING_ALLOWED=NO` for development smoke builds until release signing is planned.
-3. Continue safe visible command validation for non-toggle menu commands and expand `SimMacTests` only where new feedback or regressions identify missing parity assertions.
+2. Continue safe visible command validation for non-toggle menu commands and expand `SimMacTests` only where new feedback or regressions identify missing parity assertions.
+3. Add the dedicated Mac Catalyst target and scheme as its own phase, keeping existing iOS/iPadOS and native Mac targets in place.
 4. If explicit iPad multi-window UI becomes a priority, implement the documented per-scene model and C session API before adding user-facing window controls.
+5. Start Phase 5 transition work only after parity is proven: compare against `toolchains/sim-mac`, keep both builds during proof, and ask before removing or moving old source.
+6. Define signing/team expectations for Mac Catalyst, or continue using `CODE_SIGNING_ALLOWED=NO` for development smoke builds until release signing is planned.

 ## Open Questions